Meet Our Spring ’23 Interns

 You can be riding around in South Florida, and there is no English being spoken.
-You’re gonna hear Spanish, you’re gonna hear Portuguese, you’re gonna hear Creole, you’re gonna hear all these languages and experiences all these flavors of food.
-And that is the expectation that we have going in South Florida.
-That people get on the plane and fly to Miami, and they’re not like “Let me get a burger and fries”, they’re like “I want go get some Cuban food, I want to go and eat at the Jamaican restaurant, and then salsa merengue-”.
+You’re gonna hear Spanish, you’re gonna hear Portuguese, you’re gonna hear Creole, you’re gonna hear all these languages and experience all these flavors of food.
+And that is the expectation that we have to go in South Florida.
+That people get on the plane and fly to Miami, and they’re not like “Let me get a burger and fries”, they’re like “I want to go get some Cuban food, I want to go and eat at the Jamaican restaurant, and then salsa merengue-”.
 Like I want to have experiences that are tied to culture.
 Culture has a very significant impact on the economy of the state.
-In many ways, our state is built upon the fact that people are excited to come and visit and interact with culture here.
-The culture that we have in Florida is not one thing, it is a melting pot of so many different influences, so many different languages, so amny different people.
+In many ways, our state is built upon the fact that people are excited to come and visit and interact with the culture here.
+The culture that we have in Florida is not one thing, it is a melting pot of so many different influences, so many different languages, and so many different people.
 And so that’s one of the things, as a center, we’re looking at, tracing and tracking those connections of networks that go from wherever people arrive from, to where they are now and how there’s information being moved back and forth.
-And there’s so much commerce that is happening that we believe we want to make sure that, when that’s taking place, that the people that are the creators of that cultural output, are not benefitting, often times, from what they create.
+And there’s so much commerce that is happening that we believe we want to make sure that, when that’s taking place, that the people that are the creators of that cultural output are not benefitting, oftentimes, from what they create.
 And we see this in a lot of different ways.
 We see the commodification of culture all the time.
 But that is happening specifically with a lot of the people we have who have moved around the state generationally.
-And so we want to figure the ways to disrupt that cycle so the people, the culture bearers, reap the benefits of what their producing.
+And so we want to figure the ways to disrupt that cycle so the people, the culture bearers, reap the benefits of what their produce.

 Any events coming up at CAME?